- Contents

 ---|---|

-st.scatter_chart(data=None, *, x=None, y=None, color=None, size=None, width=0, height=0, use_container_width=True) | |
+st.scatter_chart(data=None, *, x=None, y=None, x_label=None, y_label=None, color=None, size=None, width=None, height=None, use_container_width=True) | |

 Parameters | |

-x (str or None) | Column name to use for the x-axis.
-If None, uses the data index for the x-axis. |
+x (str or None) | Column name or key associated to the x-axis data.
+If x is None (default), Streamlit uses the data index for the x-axis values. |

-y (str, Sequence of str, or None) | Column name(s) to use for the y-axis.
-If a Sequence of strings, draws several series on the same chart by melting your wide-format table into a long-format table behind the scenes.
-If None, draws the data of all remaining columns as data series. |
+y (str, Sequence of str, or None) | Column name(s) or key(s) associated to the y-axis data.
+If this is None (default), Streamlit draws the data of all remaining columns as data series.
+If this is a Sequence of strings, Streamlit draws several series on the same chart by melting your wide-format table into a long-format table behind the scenes. |

 color (str, tuple, Sequence of str, Sequence of tuple, or None) | The color of the circles representing each datapoint.
 This can be: